togetair/cordova-android-pay/README.md

 It has originally been created for [Bsit](https://bsit.com/).
 We ([Togetair](https://togetair.com)) will keep it updated and maintained.

 Don't hesitate to make a pull request if you can contribute.

 ---

+## TODOs :rocket:
+- Clean up code
+- Fire events
+	- gAPI errors
+	- gAPI connect
+	- gAPI disconnect
+- Write examples
+- Embed (or make an overlay) the WalletFragment (you should use an image for now)
+- "How to test?" - there is no reliable way to test Android Pay at the moment, at least using Stripe.
+- **Release as a plugin**.

+---